-The Grand Canyon University Public Safety Department, in conjunction with the Title IX Compliance Department publishes this report to inform the Grand Canyon University community about campus security policies, initiatives to prevent and respond to crime and emergencies, and the occurrence of crime on campus.
-This report complies with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 U.S.C. § 1092(f)) and uses information maintained by the Grand Canyon University Public Safety Department and information provided by other university offices and outside agencies.
-These offices and agencies include GCU Student Affairs, Residence Life, Office of Student Conduct, Title IX as well as information provided by Campus Security Authorities, and local law enforcement agencies surrounding the Grand Canyon University campus.
+The Grand Canyon University Public Safety Department publishes this report to inform the Grand Canyon University community about campus security policies, initiatives to prevent and respond to crime and emergencies, and the occurrence of crime on campus.
+This report complies with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act and uses information maintained by the Grand Canyon University Public Safety Department and information provided by other University offices such as Student Affairs, Residence Life, Office of Student Conduct, Title IX as well as information provided by Campus Secu-rity Authorities, and local law enforcement agencies surrounding the Grand Canyon University campus.
 Each of these entities provides updated policy information and/or crime data.